 Because of size limitations, each team had to use the most efficient solar panels available on the market (not development products).
 This posed additional obstacles for the designers and builders, and forced the use of a rack-mounting system to house solar panels.
 If the house was not limited to certain size, the use of IB Solar Wise PV system – the building integrated solar PV modules built by Uni-Solar, would greatly reduce the final cost of the solar system and simplify the installation.
 IB SolarWise eliminates the need to use a rack mounting system as it is a thin-film solar system adhered to IB patented membrane – Solar Shield – which distributed the heat gain of solar panels and prevents delamination, which is often the case when UniSolar panels are installed over rubber roofs of TPO single ply roofing systems.

-Getting IB Roof and IB Solar PV systems installed in MA, CT and RI:
+Getting an IB Roof and an IB Solar PV system installed in MA, CT and RI:

 You can check out the roofs that we have installed all over New England by looking at our job profiles, which we regularly post for each state: